MicrosoftDocs/semantic-kernel-docs/semantic-kernel/create-chains/kernel.md

 [!INCLUDE [fullview.md](../includes/fullview.md)]

-The _kernel_ in Semantic Kernel (SK) is the orchestrator of a user's ASK.
-The _kernel_ fulfills the user's desired goal using its available [skills](/semantic-kernel/concepts-sk/skills), memories, and [connectors](/semantic-kernel/concepts-sk/connectors).
+The _kernel_ in Semantic Kernel is the orchestrator of a user's ask.
+The _kernel_ fulfills the user's desired goal using its available [plugins](/semantic-kernel/concepts-sk/skills), memories, and [connectors](/semantic-kernel/concepts-sk/connectors).
 Key features of the _kernel_ that facilitate faster development include:

-* [Skills](/semantic-kernel/concepts-sk/skills): Package your most useful prompts as fully reusable components
+* [Plugins](/semantic-kernel/concepts-sk/skills): Package your most useful prompts as fully reusable components
 * Hybrid Development: Fluidly mix your AI prompts with conventional native code
 * Orchestration: Manage complicated LLM AI prompts with complete control
 * Future Proof: Use multiple LLM AI models and configurations with specificity

-The _kernel_ is designed to encourage "function composition" which allows developers to combine and interconnect the input and outputs of skills into a single pipeline.
+The _kernel_ is designed to encourage "function composition" which allows developers to combine and interconnect the input and outputs of plugins into a single pipeline.

 > [!TIP]
 > Try the [Simple chat summary sample app](/semantic-kernel/samples/simplechatsummary) to quickly see the _Kernel_ in action.